pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/05_toggle_switch.md

 # Toggle Switch

 This recipe will match Clay CSS Toggle Switch to [Material Design's Selection Control Switches](https://material.io/components/selection-controls).
-We won't be able to reliably create a ripple effect here without JavaScript to normalize the `focus` and `active` states on `input[type="checkbox"]` between browsers (e.g., Firefox and Safari don't apply the `:focus` pseudo class on click).
+We will not be able to reliably create a ripple effect here without JavaScript to normalize the `focus` and `active` states on `input[type="checkbox"]` between browsers (e.g., Firefox and Safari do not apply the `:focus` pseudo class on click).

 ## Toggle Switch Size

-Material Design Switch Thumb is 20px x 20px, Track is 32px x 14px, and have rounded borders.
+Material Design Switch Thumb is `20px` x `20px`, Track is `32px` x `14px`, and have rounded borders.

 Material Design: